 Education, English

-Homeless Children and McKinney Vento Policy Act
+Homeless Children And McKinney Vento Policy Act

 Introduction

-1. Population
+Population

-The education program targeted the children who were homeless and faced difficulties with the enrollment, paying fees and maintaining low attendance.
-The education programs targeted the families that encountered economic hardships and were unable to provide quality education to their children.
+The education program targeted the children who were homeless and faced difficulties with enrollment, paying fees and maintaining low attendance.
+The education programs targeted families that encountered economic hardships and were unable to provide quality education to their children.
 It targeted children living in transitional shelters and had no permanent home.
-It also ensures the provision of education to the children that live in open spaces, car parking and abandoned buildings.
+It also ensures the provision of education to the children who live in open spaces, car parking and abandoned buildings.
 The total amount allocated for the educational facilities involved $150,000 during the year 2001 (EDSC, 2013).

 The analysis of the McKinney reform indicates the state still needs to enhance the program goals (Anderson, 1995).